MEET THE TEAM

 Ms. Casey served in various executive roles at the City of Maricopa, Ariz. since 2005, lastly as the Assistant City Manager.
 Departments under her oversight included economic development, community and development services, capital improvement, public works and City-wide marketing and communications activities.
 She managed several noteworthy tasks in the establishment of the City’s economic development office, such as the creation of an Industrial Development Authority, the City’s first Redevelopment District and Area Plan, the establishment of a local economic development 501 (c) 3 (the Maricopa Economic Development Alliance), City-wide branding and Economic Development Strategic Plan.
 Prior to her time in Maricopa, she attained significant experience in the non-profit sector working in fundraising, marketing, and event and membership management at the Heard Museum of Native Cultures and Art in Phoenix, Arizona and at Save The Bay in Providence, Rhode Island.

 Ms. Casey received her bachelor’s degree from Arizona State University and Master of Administration from Northern Arizona University.
 She is both a Certified Economic Developer (CEcD) as well as a certified Economic Development Finance Professional (EDFP).
-She is a member of the International Economic Development Council and serves on its Board of Directors.
-She also serves as an instructor at the Oklahoma University Economic Development Institute.
-Danielle is a proud Past President of the Arizona Association for Economic Development, a statewide professional association with more than 480 public and private members.
+She is a member of the International Economic Development Council and serves on its Board of Directors Governance Committee.
+She also serves as an instructor at the Oklahoma University Economic Development Institute and serves on its Board of Directors and as a Mentor.
+Danielle is a proud Past President of the Arizona Association for Economic Development, a statewide professional association with more than 480 public and private members, and an active board member with New Mexico IDEA.

 In May 2010, Ms. Casey was the honored recipient of the ‘Economic Developer of the Year – Small Community’ award from the Arizona Association for Economic Development and in January 2017 she was recognized as a national top ‘40 under 40 Rising Star’ in economic development by Development Counsellors International.
 In addition, she is co-founder of the Arizona Chapter of Women Leading Government which in its sixth year draws more than 400 participants.